darkecology/darkeco-dataset/README.md

 ### Profile Data

 Profile data is organized by year with filenames like `profiles_1999.tar.bz2`.
 Download sizes are 5G-9G for each year and uncompress to about 25G-50G.
+Note that in addition to the time required to download these files, each year of profile data includes millions files and may take over an hour to extract.

 | Download Links - Zenodo | Download Links - UMass |
 |--------|-------|
 | [1995][] [1996][] [1997][] [1998][] [1999][] <br/> [2000][] [2001][] [2002][] [2003][] [2004][] <br/> [2005][] [2006][] [2007][] [2008][] [2009][] <br/> [2010][] [2011][] [2012][] [2013][] [2014][] <br/> [2015][] [2016][] [2017][] [2018][] [2019][] <br/> [2020][] [2021][] [2022][] | [1995][1995-um] [1996][1996-um] [1997][1997-um] [1998][1998-um] [1999][1999-um] <br/> [2000][2000-um] [2001][2001-um] [2002][2002-um] [2003][2003-um] [2004][2004-um] <br/> [2005][2005-um] [2006][2006-um] [2007][2007-um] [2008][2008-um] [2009][2009-um] <br/> [2010][2010-um] [2011][2011-um] [2012][2012-um] [2013][2013-um] [2014][2014-um] <br/> [2015][2015-um] [2016][2016-um] [2017][2017-um] [2018][2018-um] [2019][2019-um] <br/> [2020][2020-um] [2021][2021-um] [2022][2022-um] |

-**Note**: Each year of profile data includes millions files and may take over an hour to extract.

 ### Download Script